starichkov/quarkus-micro-service/README.md

 ## Planned features

-Here is the list of features I am planning to add and use soon:
+List of features I am planning to add soon:

-- Redis client (with health indicator)
+- Caching with Redis as a provider

 ## Docker support